iGuure/CagematchAPI/README.md

 Douban Movie Top250
 -------------------
-For generating an `items.json` file containing all scrapy items, serialized in JSON, you can use the following command:
+For generating an `items.json` file containing all Scrapy items, serialized in JSON, you can use the following command:

     scrapy crawl doubanmovietop250 -o items.json